-The VTH accepts payment by cash, check, and Master Card, Visa, and Discover cards.
+The Veterinary Hospital accepts payment by cash, check, and Master Card, Visa, American Express, and Discover cards.

-Care Credit, through Hurley State Bank, is available to clients that qualify.
+Care Credit, through Synchrony Bank, is available to clients that qualify.
 You must speak to our billing office to apply for Care Credit.

 The student and clinician will discuss the diagnosis, prognosis, treatment, possible complications, and follow-up appointments at the time of your animal's discharge.
 You will receive a written Visit Summary, which outlines the discharge instructions, and any medications your animal will need.
 Sometimes a final diagnosis cannot be reached, and your animal could be discharged to be treated at home for its symptoms without clearly knowing the underlying cause.